Convergence from the Log-Gamma Polymer to the Directed Landscape: Geometric RSK correspondence: invariance of free energy

-The generalized Greene's theorem, Theorem \ref{thm_invariance} imply a saturation phenomenon for paths when the set of starting points include $U_{n,k}$.
+The remainder of this section is dedicated to proving Lemma \ref{key1}, which is analogous to \cite[Lemma 5.3]{dauvergne2022directed} and \cite[Proposition 3.5]{wu2023kpz}.
+For notational convenience, let $U_{n,k} = \{(i,n): i \in \lb 1,k \rb\}$ and $\Uparrow U_{n,k} = \{(i, n \wedge i): i \in \lb 1, k \rb \}$.
+Here $U_{n,k}$ denotes the bottom horizontal segment consisting of the first $k$ points from the left and $\Uparrow U_{n,k}$ represents its lifted version after the application of the Pitman transform.
+Let $H_k(y)= \{(i,1): i \in \lb y-k+1,y \rb \}$.
+Let $V_k(y) = \{(y,i):i \in \lb n-k+1, n\rb \}$.
+The set $H_k(y)$ denotes the top horizontal segment of $k$ consecutive points with rightmost point $(y,1)$.
+The set $V_k(y)$ denotes the top vertical segment of $k$ consecutive points with topmost point $(y,1)$.
+Theorem \ref{thm_invariance} implies a saturation phenomenon for paths when the set of starting points include $U_{n,k}$.
 We leverage this saturation behavior to establish the following two lemmas, which collectively implies Lemma \ref{key1}.

 \begin{lemma} For $x,y \in \Z_{\geq 1}$, $k \in \lb 1, n-1 \rb$, and $k < x < y$, we have that

 \end{lemma}

 \begin{lemma} For $x,y \in \Z_{\geq 1}$, $k \in \lb 1, n-1 \rb$, and $k < x < y-k+1$, we have